Quansight/Quansight-website/apps/labs/posts/cupy-czi-grant-year1.md

-As expected, all the ported APIs afford a significant performance increase relative to the SciPy CPU reference implementations by exploiting the parallel nature of GPU kernels against the sequential nature of CPU implementations.
+As expected, all the ported APIs afford a significant performance increase relative to the SciPy CPU reference implementations by exploiting the parallel nature of GPU kernels (whereas CPU implementations are sequential).
 For example, the new CuPy `BSpline` implementation has a nearly 10x performance improvement when compared to its corresponding implementation in SciPy, and `PPoly` has a 32x performance improvement, representing a huge enhancement